open-pay/openpay-ruby/README.md

 #To enable production mode you should pass a third argument as true.
 #openpay_prod=OpenpayApi.new(merchant_id,private_key,true)

+#This ruby client manages a default timeout of 90 seconds to make the request
+#    to Openpay services, if you need to modify this value, you need to explicitly
+#    define the type of environment and followed by the new value for the timeout.
+#Syntax:
+#   openpay_prod=OpenpayApi.new(merchant_id,private_key,isProduction,timeout)
+#Example:
+#   openpay_prod=OpenpayApi.new(merchant_id,private_key,false,30)
  ```

 The openpay factory instance is in charge to generate the required resources through a factory method (create).